skellis46/slipbox/improvisation and the threshold of the self.md

 First-hand experiential and subjective knowledge is fundamental to practice research and also in complex phenomena like movement improvisation or body-awareness practices.
 Such first-hand accounts provide access to details of corporeal and embodied experiences unavailable to external observers.
 Furthermore, critical reflection and shared articulation is made possible by retrospective discussion and analysis.

 Yet the retrospective conversations that comprise a key part of the  methods of this research carry at least four risks.
-First, retrospective discursive data – particularly in the time between the practice and the conversations with Rosemary Lee – mean the recall and descriptions may be shaped by emerging interpretations.
-Second, given the research set out to understand the losing of one's self during improvisation, these pre-existing concepts likely infect how data are perceived.
+First, retrospective discursive data – particularly in the extended time between the practice and the conversations with Rosemary Lee – mean the recall and descriptions may be shaped by emerging interpretations.
+Second, given the research set out to understand the losing of one's self during improvisation, pre-existing concepts likely infect how data are perceived.
 This is known as theory-laden interpretation [@hanson-1965-patterns] in which the researcher's existing concepts shape how ambiguous data are recognised, described and understood.
-In this case, the lens of non-dual awareness may have influenced how, and the extent to which, retrospective accounts were interpreted, making them appear to confirm that framework.
+In this case, the lens of non-dual awareness may have influenced how retrospective accounts were interpreted, making them appear to confirm that framework.
 Third, alternative interpretations may have been overlooked or suppressed.
 Fourth, participant-researcher involvement limits analytical distance.

 A further risk concerns not only the retrospective character of the conversations but their initial framing.
 From the immediate post-practice discussions with Katye to the later conversations with Rosemary Lee, non-duality was already present as a possible way of understanding the experiences.
 This framing may have conceptually primed the conversations, tuning us to notice particular features and reach for non-dual language while making other descriptions or interpretations less available.
 The accounts were therefore not simply later interpreted through a non-dual lens but were partly produced through it.

 ### Evidential underdetermination

-These risks do not establish that the experiences of *being danced* were instances of nondual awareness, but neither do they rule out that interpretation.
-Rather, the experiential evidence and retrospective conversations suggest that nondual awareness is one of several plausible ways of making sense of these experiences.
-This is a form of evidential underdetermination, which occurs when the available evidence is compatible with more than one plausible explanation or interpretation and therefore cannot, by itself, determine which should be accepted [@stanford-2023-underdetermination].
+These risks do not rule out that the experiences of *being danced* were instances of nondual awareness; they are more like methodological caveats.
+The experiential evidence and retrospective conversations suggest that nondual awareness is one of several plausible ways of making sense of these experiences.
+This is a form of evidential underdetermination, which occurs when the available evidence is compatible with more than one plausible explanation or interpretation and therefore cannot, by itself, determine which is most likely and should be accepted [@stanford-2023-underdetermination].

-Nevertheless, the experience of a transition between layers in the improvising remains important.
+Nevertheless, the experience of a transition between different types of awareness in the dancing remains important.
 What I have called _deep sensory dancing_ is phenomenologically different from _being danced_.
-There must be some kind of threshold which separates experiences of movement improvisation that are different in kind – a transition between them, even if that transition is momentary or more akin to a jump cut.
-As the dance oscillates between these two experiences or layers of dancing, the difference is marked by, at the very least, a diminished sense of an _I_ responsible for that dancing.
+There must be some kind of threshold or transition which separates experiences of movement improvisation that are different in kind, even if that transition is momentary or more akin to a jump cut.
+As Katye and I worked, the dance oscillated between these two experiences or layers of dancing, and the difference was marked by, at the very least, a diminished sense of an _I_ responsible for that dancing.
 Such a difference is what I described at the beginning of this chapter as the qualitative and felt difference between dancing and being danced.

 Before considering alternative explanations for these experiences, I summarise twelve key phenomena that emerged while Katye and I practised together.
 These provide the main experiential and discursive basis for the analysis.
 They are organised around two layers of the dancing, experienced on either side of the central threshold: *deep sensory dancing* and *being danced*.
 Each phenomenon is accompanied by an illustrative extract from the retrospective conversations.
 The lists are not exhaustive but focus on the phenomena for which the evidence is strongest.

 These phenomena are analytical groupings drawn from retrospective conversations rather than direct observations of experience.
-The accounts of deep sensory dancing are comparatively detailed and internally accessible, whereas 'being danced' is understood mainly through its onset, aftermath and the retrospective recognition that the organiser or doer had disappeared.
+The accounts of _deep sensory dancing_ are comparatively detailed and internally accessible, whereas _being danced_ is understood mainly through its onset, aftermath and the retrospective recognition that the organiser or doer had disappeared.
 The categories overlap, appear to oscillate and should not be read as establishing any particular explanation of the experience.

 #### Deep sensory dancing

 - _Heightened corporeal sensitivity_: 'It feels as if I'm deeply [...] tuned to sensations throughout my body [...]
 Hands tingling, lower back [...]
 I'm deeply tuned into those changes in awareness' (Ellis, 4 May 2026)
 - _Widened, simultaneous attention_: 'You could name it as a list, as if they are serial things or serial awarenesses in my body, but they feel much more like they're overlapping [...] as if I'm aware of it all at the same time' (Ellis, 4 May 2026)
-- _Reduced but retained agency_: 'There's a lot of kind of sensory information that's just coming to me and I can just kind of [...] almost like I'm picking and choosing, but very subtly' (Ellis, 4 May 2026)
+- _Reduced but retained agency_: 'There's a lot of [...] sensory information that's just coming to me [...] almost like I'm picking and choosing, but very subtly' (Ellis, 4 May 2026)
 - _A retained but less directive experiencer_: 'I recognise it to be me doing this thing.
 But I'm not invested in what it is that is happening [...] it's me, and yet there's a kind of distance or detachment' (Ellis, 4 May 2026)
 - _Movement–sensation feedback_: 'Sensing movement precipitates more movement, which precipitates more sensory information [...] that kind of little feeding back becomes part of the entry into [...] depth' (Ellis, 4 May 2026)
-- _Reduced cognitive interference_: 'I don't get [...] hooked on them.
-I can enter in them and stay with them, but I don't feel like [...]
-I get lost in them.
-They become part [...] of the kind of flow of awareness (Ellis, 4 May 2026)
+- _Reduced cognitive interference_: 'I find myself lost in thought far more often meditating in stillness and sitting than in this [practice]. [...]
+I think my suspicion is it's [...] the quantity and quality of [...] bodily information [...] it's very hard to just sort of disappear into [...] thinking about what I'm going to cook for dinner' (Ellis, 2 February 2024 am
 - _Effortless continuation_: 'That kind of fullness of that sensory information is bottomless [...] and it requires very little effort [...] they talk about sort of effortless effort (Ellis, 4 May 2026)

 #### Being danced